uwecsacm/github-demo-fa24/README.md

 Git and Github Night (Freshman)

 1. Introduce Git / Github
-    - Version Control System VS a Developer Platform
+    - Version Control System and a Development Platform
     - Open Source, Code base management, CI/CD
     - What problem does git solve??
+What about Github?

 2. Create Github accounts
     - Give students an opportunity to make accounts